FRTYZ/Multiple-Data-Deletion-PHP-MYSQL-PDO/README.md

 I will show you one click deletion of your multiple data with "Multiple Data Erase".

 #### Our Project Content
-* İn this process you can delete the data contacts (optional, available in source code)
+* Delete Multiple Data, delete photo of related data (Optional, available in source code)
 * Success and error alerts with SweatAlert

 ## İndex.php